luizfelipeliberal/GameOdiagonal/README.md

-Hello, I´m Felipe Liberal, software developer, and i designed this game just to have fun.
+Hello!
+I’m Felipe Liberal, a software developer, and I created this game just for fun.
-The important part of coding for me is to over write what life expected for me.
+For me, coding is about rewriting what life expected from me.
-If you want to contribute with the code, just have fun and try it.
+If you’d like to contribute, jump in, experiment, and have fun!
-I used JS,CSS,HTML.
+I built it using JavaScript, CSS, and HTML.